Nooneokf/temp-mail/public/blog/is-temp-mail-safe.md

 Temp mail is **safe and effective when used responsibly**—especially for preventing spam and protecting privacy in throwaway scenarios.

-Use a **trusted provider like FreeCustom.Email**, follow usage best practices, and **treat every temp inbox as short-lived and public**.
+Use a **trusted provider like tempmail.encorebot.me**, follow usage best practices, and **treat every temp inbox as short-lived and public**.
 For sensitive use cases, switch to encrypted or alias email services.

 ---